sgioldasis/kafkamysql/README.md

 make test
 ```

-The above command will first use Docker Compose to start a local infrastructure (Zookeeper, Kafka, MySQL), then run the tests and finally stop the local infrastructure.
-You should see the test output and also a coverage summary.
+The above command will first use Docker Compose to start a local infrastructure (Zookeeper, Kafka, MySQL), then run the tests using your local Python interpreter and finally stop the local docker infrastructure.
+You should see in your terminal the test output and also a coverage summary.
 After you run the test you can also open `htmlcov/index.html` to see a detailed coverage html report in your browser.

 ### Using Docker